antonysama/Abstractive_Summarization/README.md

     echo "Please tokenize this text." | java edu.stanford.nlp.process.PTBTokenizer

-**At this point, skip the preprocessing**
+**Skip the preprocessing** at this point.

-**Train, Evaluate and Test**
+**Train, Evaluate and Test:**

-* For the first run use debugging numbers.
-Thereafter, check the original repo for larger numbers *
+* For the first run use debugging numbers. thereafter, check the repo for larger numbers.
+To enable GPU on colab: Runtime->Change runtime type->Hardware Accelerator->GPU.
+To cross-check:

-* To enable GPU backend for your notebook.
-Runtime->Change runtime type->Hardware Accelerator->GPU.
-To cross-check whether the GPU is enabled you can run 'import tensorflow as tf' .
-Then, run 'tf.test.gpu_device_name()' .
+    #!/usr/bin/env bash
+    import tensorflow as tf
+    tf.test.gpu_device_name()   # you should get '/device:GPU:0'

 EXtractive model